You are here

-If you are being referred to us with asthma, you may find the Guide to the Occupational Lung Disease Clinic leaflet useful — it describes our clinic and what tests you can expect when you visit us for the first time.
+If you are being referred to us with asthma, you may find the Clinic information guide useful — it describes our clinic and what tests you can expect when you visit us for the first time.

 - The appointment letter that we send you asks you to arrive 30 minutes before your appointment time.

 This is to allow for registration and a chest X-ray.
 If you don't want a chest X-ray, please let us know when you arrive.

 - We do our best to see people on time, but we don’t always succeed; this is because we want to give everybody as much time as they wish.